Last Updated: 04/06/2018

 Want to receive email updates about this project?
 Enter your email address on the right side of this page.

 Madison Water Utility is building a new well facility and water reservoir at 4901 Tradewinds Parkway to bring better fire protection and more reliable service to the Southeast Side.
-Construction of the $1.6 million ground storage reservoir began on August 20, 2015, and was completed in May, 2016.
-Currently, the well and filter building are in the final design phase with construction scheduled to begin in the spring of 2017.
-The well and filter building will be completed in 2018.
-Projected cost: $5.6 million.
+Construction of the $1.6 million ground storage reservoir was completed in May 2016.
+Currently, the well and filter building are under construction by Miron Construction Co, Inc. The water treatment plan is scheduled to be completed and in-service by July 2018.
+Construction cost: $5.9 million.

 Interested in following the project or giving feedback?
 Sign up for Well 31 updates by entering your email address on the right side of this page.

 One you're on the project email list, you'll be notified about upcoming public meetings and get meeting notes, planning documents, design drawings, online surveys and photos.
 You'll also be able to ask questions and give input at every step along the way.
 Learn more about our Citizen Advisory Process

 Why wait?
 Give your feedback now through our online Well 31 Project Initial Survey